 Our university, schools, and clinics share vital information that is engaging and accessible to all.

-Web Publishing at UTHealth
+Web Publishing at UTHealth Houston

-All web content owned, funded, or operated by or for UTHealth must be in support of the university’s core mission and may not be used for non-UTHealth purposes.
-Content cannot be for the personal or private gain of an individual or group of individuals promoting a private or commercial cause, except as permitted by other UTHealth policies.
-UTHealth web owners, authors, and publishers represent the institution and are responsible for the pages they publish, as well as the links they offer to other resources.
+All web content owned, funded, or operated by or for UTHealth Houston must be in support of the university’s core mission and may not be used for non-university purposes.
+Content cannot be for the personal or private gain of an individual or group of individuals promoting a private or commercial cause, except as permitted by other UTHealth Houston policies.
+UTHealth Houston web owners, authors, and publishers represent the institution and are responsible for the pages they publish, as well as the links they offer to other resources.

-UTHealth has a comprehensive policy designed to:
+UTHealth Houston has a comprehensive policy designed to:

 - Facilitate management of subdomain names, which are a limited resource within the university